SAP/openui5-docs/docs/Context_API_22ee78b.md

 ## Context API

-The OData V4 model's list and context bindings create `sap.ui.model.odata.v4.Context` objects which enhance `sap.ui.model.Context` and provide the following methods:
+The OData V4 model's list and context bindings create `sap.ui.model.odata.v4.Context` objects, which enhance `sap.ui.model.Context` and provide the following methods:

--   `getObject` or `getProperty` for synchronous and `requestObject` or `requestProperty` for asynchronous access to values; the methods to access a property can provide the value in internal or external format
+-   `getObject` or `getProperty` provide synchronous and `requestObject` or `requestProperty` provide asynchronous access to values; the methods to access a property can provide the value in internal or external format

--   `getBinding` to retrieve the binding which created the context
+-   `getBinding` retrieves the binding which created the context

--   `getIndex` to return the context's list index provided the context has been created by an `ODataListBinding`
+-   `getIndex` returns the context's list index provided the context has been created by an `ODataListBinding`

--   `created` to wait for creation of a new entity
+-   `created` returns a promise that resolves after the successful creation of the new entity in the back end

--   `delete` to delete an entity
+-   `delete` deletes an entity

--   `getCanonicalPath, requestCanonicalPath` to determine the "canonical path" of an entity
+-   `getCanonicalPath, requestCanonicalPath` determines the "canonical path" of an entity

--   `hasPendingChanges` to test for pending changes
+-   `hasPendingChanges` tests for pending changes

--   `isTransient` to test whether a new entity exists on the client-side only
+-   `isTransient` tests whether a new entity exists on the client-side only

--   `refresh` to refresh an entity
+-   `refresh` refreshes an entity

--   `requestSideEffects` to load side effects of a previous PATCH
+-   `requestSideEffects` loads the side effects of a PATCH

--   `setProperty` for asynchronously setting a property value.
+-   `setProperty` asynchronously sets a property value.
 This is even possible without reading data first, in which case `If-Match : *` is used.
 You can also set a property without sending a PATCH request by using `null` as a group ID, but only if data has been read before.

 > Note: